danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-25-menu-gets-incorrect-separator-line-in-lists.md

 jimmy-tweet:  https://twitter.com/thekrazyjames/status/1694880297081327651?s=20
 ---

-If you'ved added a `Menu` with an icon `Label` to a `List`, you may have noticed that the separator line behaves unlike other items, and starts below the icon instead of the title.
+If you'ved added a SwiftUI `Menu` with an icon `Label` to a `List`, you may have noticed that the separator line behaves unlike other items, and starts below the icon instead of the title.

 Let's find a way to fix this.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}

-I noticed this strange behavior in an app of mine, as I moved a couple of menu options into a "Contact Us" menu, to clean things up a bit:
+I noticed this strange behavior in an app of mine, as I moved a couple of menu options into a "Contact Us" `Menu` to clean up the main menu list:

 ![A menu in a list, getting an incorrect separator line]({{page.assets}}menu.jpg){:width="350px"}

-As you can see in the image above, the menu's separator line starts below the icon instead of the title.
-This is unlike how all other items behave by default.
+As you can see in the image above, the menu's separator line starts below the icon instead of below the title.
+This is unlike how other list items behave.

-If we add a `DisclosureGroup` with the same label as the menu, you can see that the separator line works for the disclosure group, but not for the menu:
+If we add a `DisclosureGroup` with the same label, we can see that the separator line works:

 ![A comparison between a menu and a disclosure group, where the disclosure group gets a correct separator line]({{page.assets}}disclosuregroup.jpg){:width="350px"}

 I tried adjusting the separator insets, using alignment guides etc., but nothing worked.
-Or, alignment guides technically worked, but only when specifying a certain width, which I don't want to do.
+Or, alignment guides technically worked, but only when specifying a width, which I don't want.

 ## The solution - using a custom menu style